tsirbunen/rate_a_day/README.md

 **SETTINGS**: On settings page you can change the app language (currently English and Finnish).
 **TODAY**: On the day page you can rate your day.
 Tap the happy or unhappy icon depending on your mood on the day.
 Then tap the rocket if you learnt something new.
 **MONTH**: View the evaluations of the current month.
-The app is meant for mobile use only.
+The app is meant for mobile phone use only.

 ![Run app in VSC image](/assets/images/pages.png)